l7mp/stunner/docs/SECURITY.md

 can be further reduced to the STUNner pods' private IP addresses by using the [symmetric ICE mode](DEPLOYMENT.md#symmetric-ice-mode).

 Nevertheless, if worried about information exposure then STUNner may not be the best option at the moment.
-In later releases, we plan to implement a feature to obscure the transport relay connection addresses returned by STUNner, which would lock down external scanning attempts.
-Feel free to open an issue if you think this limitation is a blocker for you.
+In later releases, we plan to implement a feature to obscure the relay transport addresses returned by STUNner.
+Please file an issue if you think this limitation is a blocker for your use case.